Nagendra1997/mesibo-documentation/Flutter_README.md

    - IntelliJ IDEA Community, version 2017.1 or later
    - IntelliJ IDEA Ultimate, version 2017.1 or later

-### Install the Flutter and Dart plugins
+### Install Flutter and Dart plugins

-To install these:
+To install flutter on your platform(Windows/macOS/Linux) refer to the [Flutter Installation Guide]().

+Once the installation is complete ,

    - Start Android Studio.
    - Open plugin preferences (Preferences > Plugins on macOS, File > Settings > Plugins on Windows & Linux).